TransparencyToolkit/LookingGlass/DATASET-SPECIFICATION.md

 A list of fields in the dataset with their data type, human readable name, order they should show up in, icon for the field, and mapping details (for search).

+#### The "Display Type" field

+One of the more important fields in the dataspec is the `Display Type` field.
+This field informs the interface of where and how to display certain UI attributes used for ordering and filtering the datasets.
+The following are the **types** available.

+- **Title** - The main title on the search terms and the show page.
+Probably some shorter bit of text.
+Might be the link to the show page (though not sure if we should also have a more obvious link or not).
+- **Description** - Description has a special role like the title where it is shown at the top of the show page (but this might not appear in every dataset).
+Should be searchable.
+- **Short Text** - One line or name length text that isn't a category.
+It should be possible to sort by Short and titles.
+- **Medium Text** - Like the description, but treated like a normal searchable field.
+Medium-length text should not be truncated.
+- **Long Text** - For even longer versions of text such as document.
+This is truncated in the search results/
+- **Category** - Facets.
+These appear on the sidebar in the results and show view and are links in the results.
+- **Date** - Dates.
+It's possible to filter by these and should be possible to sort by these.
+These might show up towards the top of search results.
+- **Numerical** - For various number fields that are *not* date values (population, money, etc...).
+Date fields are sortable.
+- **Picture** - A small picture.
+This probably shows up towards the top of search results and show pages.
+- **Link** - A link to document itself?

 ### import_config.json

 Specifies what field(s) to use as an ID in the URLs for individual documents, which fields to ignore when deduplicating